adamsol/Pyxell/docs/manual.md

 Every class has a default constructor function that accepts field values in the order of definition, or as named arguments.
 Fields not directly initialized will receive their default values.
+This is similar to how [dataclasses](https://docs.python.org/3/library/dataclasses.html) in Python work.

 ```
 cat = Cat(name="Simba")
 print cat.name, cat.afraid_of_water
 ```

-Remember that class objects must always be explicitly constructed before use (they have no valid default value).
+Note that class objects must always be explicitly constructed before use (they have no valid default value).
 The following code will crash (or raise a proper exception, once they are implemented).

 ```